jtamboli07/BPMEWorkshop/business_Services_Project.md

 # Business Services (_businessServices)

-Business Services are used to initiate new long running processes, start cases and also to do basic CRUD operations, whether on BPM case data or other system of record.
+Business Services are used to initiate new long-running processes, start cases, and also to do basic CRUD operations, whether on BPM case data or other systems of record.
-In this lab we will create a Business Service in a separate project to capture a new dispute.
+In this lab, we will create a Business Service in a separate project to capture a new dispute.

 Select File->New->BPM process Project like you did when we created the Forms Project.
 Enter the name of the project and note the Id that is automatically generated.
-You will see the defualt name start with com.example.
+You will see the default name start with com.example.
 This can be changed in the Studio Preferences if you want.
 It would make sense to be something like com.<customer name>.<solution name>_businesservices.
 This is completely optional, but it will be very handy as this is what you will see when the project is deployed to the BPM server.

 ![forms_project](images/bServices/1.png)